-Shortly after purchasing a yellow beanie in Shoreditch with my mate, Jay, we began to see yellow beanies everywhere.
+Shortly after purchasing a yellow beanie in Shoreditch with my friend, Jay, we began to see yellow beanies everywhere.
 At first we thought this must be a massive coincidence but we soon realised there was something much bigger going on.

 We took 60 images over the course of two weeks and managed to put together a vibrant series of yellow beanie typology.